 Tasting Success: Five tips for an irresistible restaurant website

-Whether taking orders or making reservations, websites and apps now occupy a central role in the life and livelihood of restaurants.
+Whether taking orders or making reservations, websites and apps occupy a central role in the life and livelihood of a restaurant.
 If you’re a restaurateur, you know you’re in the business of selling delightful experiences — striking the right mix of food and drink, ambience, service and amenities.

 Ideally, your website — one of the first encounters with you for many customers — wraps all of these elements into an online experience that leaves users hungry for more.
 The reality is that all too many restaurant websites come up short.
 Amateur photos, scanned images of menus, confusing navigation,and mobile-unfriendly sites abound (not yours, of course).

 In the interest of a more delicious web experience for all, here are five tips from user experience (UX) design and behavioral psychology to stimulate appetites and orders on your restaurant’s site.

 1 .
 Splurge on great photos, but use carefully

 The importance of crisp, professional photos of the food you serve can’t be overstated.
 Research has demonstrated what we’ve long known: just looking at a picture of delicious food stimulates our appetite.
 The richer, the better, too.
 The Endocrine Society reports that images of high-calorie food in particular make us hungry.

 As they whet the appetite, they stimulate spending: An appealing photo alongside a menu item can increase sales by 30%.

 A mouth-watering image above the fold (what appears on your user’s screen before they scroll down) is a great way to inspire visitors to explore further down the page.

 Once you’ve entered the menu area, though, be cautious with photos.
 Use them to highlight a featured item or two, then let the menu speak with words.
 As with print design, too many photos cheapen the perception of your food’s quality.